Justice for Prosperity

 JfP takes on innovative projects, working with a vast network of field experts, donors, and partner organizations.

-Together with our partners, we repurpose innovations in the Peace and Justice domain: technology protecting democracy.
+Together with our partners, we repurpose innovations and our experience from the Intelligence and Security domain to protect our democracies

 Our democracies are under pressure from subversive forces, which are often undetectable to the public due to their multifaceted and invisible nature.

 JfP aims to identify and unveil how the structures of subversion work, how they remain undetected and how they harm and endanger vulnerable communities.
-We do this by using innovative information technologies to conduct extensive multi-source research as the basis of evidence-based publications.
-The goal of these activities is to turn the findings into easily accessible information and encourage public debate at a general society level to ultimately raise awareness of the subversive activities that threaten our democracies.
+We do this by using innovative information technologies and field operations to conduct extensive multi-source research as the basis of evidence-based publications.
+The goal of these activities is to protect those under siege and turn the findings into easily accessible information and encourage public debate at a general society level to ultimately raise awareness of the subversive activities that threaten our democracies.

 Only if we fully understand the complex tactics used to undermine our human and democratic rights, can we turn our knowledge into tools to effectively protect our democracies from subversion.